To see wonders, be filled with awe, and make lasting memories – these are the things we profoundly aim for when we travel.

 Also, in this blog post, you will find:

-- Valuable information to help you discover which of these beautiful places in southern Germany fit your likings.
+- Valuable information to help you discover which of these beautiful places in southern Germany fit your liking.

 - The distance (and travel time) of the beautiful places in southern Germany from the major German cities in Bavaria, Baden-Württemberg.
 I added these to give you an idea of which city in Germany you can select as a home base or which city you visit before and after the beautiful places mentioned.

-Based on each thorough research that I will link to each destination, I am confidently sure that these places in southern Germany are beautiful and worth a visit.
-I hope you can find this post really helpful in your travels to Germany.
+Based on each thorough research that I will link to each destination, I am confident that these places in southern Germany are beautiful and worth visiting.
+I hope you find this post helpful in your travels to Germany.

 Most Beautiful Places in Southern Germany

 There are many reasons why you should visit southern Germany.
 First, it has a rich culture to fascinate you, from beer to religion to fairytales and even architecture!
-But above that, it’s southern Germany’s breathtaking sceneries that will really compel you to come and visit.
+But above that, it’s southern Germany’s breathtaking scenery that will compel you to visit.

 We should not forget to mention the picturesque fairytale towns in the Franconian region.
 Visiting them will not only turn your eyes open wide and make your camera full of pictures.
 These towns shall bless your taste buds with world-class wines as well.

 Overall, as I’ve mentioned initially, southern Germany is a scenic, historical, and magical place to be.
-And in these adjectives, our discussion for south Germany’s most beautiful places will revolve into:
+And in these adjectives, our discussion of south Germany’s most beautiful places will revolve into: